gkondas/gkondas.github.io/_pages/about.md

 About Me
 ===

 Hello!
 I am a full time research assistant at the Michigan AI lab working with Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/).
 I am fortunate to have [Sarah Jabbour](https://sjabbour.github.io/) as an awesome mentor!
-My research focuses on **machine learning with applications in healthcare.** I am currently interested in healthcare foundation models and their applications.
+My research focuses on **machine learning with applications in healthcare.** I am currently interested in foundation models for healthcare and their applications.
 I will soon be applying to Ph.D. programs with start dates in the fall of 2025.

 I earned my B.S. in Computer Science with a minor in Physics from the University of Michigan in 2024.
 (Go Blue!)
 In the past, my interest in science led me to a variety of research fields.
 I worked on problems in computational neuroscience with Professor [Thad Polk](https://lsa.umich.edu/psych/people/faculty/tpolk.html).
 I also spent a summer optimizing the construction and testing of components for CERN’s upgraded muon spectrometer under the direction of Professor [Bing Zhou](https://lsa.umich.edu/physics/people/faculty/bzhou.html).